evanbruce38/RSVP-Radar/README.md

 Our RSVP-Radar app allows users to search and save for hotels by entering a location.

 ## Technologies Used
-React
+React,
-Node.js
+Node.js,
-MongoDB
+MongoDB,
-Express.js
+Express.js,
-GraphQL
+GraphQL,
-Apollo
+Apollo,

 ## Meet the team
-Evan Bruce
+Evan Bruce,
-Damien Bleus
+Damien Bleus,
-Claudy Regis
+Claudy Regis,
 John Robinson

 ## Heroku